JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Power_Experimentation.md

 ## Solar cell
 For this test, the battery will be discharged until the indicator LEDs show it is around half charged.
-The solar cell will then be left on a car dashboard overnight so that it is in the sun from sunrise to sunset.
+The solar cell will then be left in the sun from sunrise to sunset.
 At the end of the day the battery charge level will be inspected using the indicator LEDs once again.
-This process will be repeated until it is fully charged
+This process will be repeated until it is fully charged.
 ### Results
-The solar cell was discharged and left until the night of April 5th.
+The solar cell was discharged and left outsdide on the night of April 3rd until the night of April 5th.
 On the night of April 4th the battery was inspected and the indicator LEDs showed the battery at near 3/4 capacity.
 At the end of the second day when I checked it again the battery was fully charged.
 April 4th was mostly cloudy for a majority of the peak solar hours and became partly cloudy towards the  end of the day and April 5th was sunny during the peak solar hours and overcast for the end of the day.

 ### Explanation
  This test showed a mix of weather conditions and showed that even on a cloudy day we can expect to regain a quarter of the capacity or more.
 Given the imprecise nature of testing the capacity with its four indicator LEDs, we are not able to guarantee that the chosen solar cell completely replenishes the power used through an entire day based on weather conditions.
 Assuming the capacity gained from the mostly cloudy day was just 25%, which would be the worst case given another LED lit up, the solar cell collected 23.125 Wh throughout the day.
-Using the capacity of the battery and the hourly gain in energy from the solar cell and the worst case power draw, it can be shown that the system will operate for slightly more than 418 hours.
+Using the capacity of the battery and the hourly gain in energy from the solar cell and the worst case power draw, it can be shown that the system will operate for slightly more than 524 hours.
 If this is not long enough for the user, they may implement the solution presented in the detailed design of plugging an additional usb-c solar cell into the power input of the battery to further prolong operation.